YosysHQ-GmbH/blog_yosyshq/content/post/2023/nocpu-3d-game.md

 The second issue we ran into was that in early versions of ECP5 place and route support, nextpnr was not able to pack LUTs+FFs into the shared primitive block as effectively as today.
 As such, early attempts failed to place and route the design while still having relatively plenty of resources remaining.
 But after the packing support improved, nextpnr began to produce fully placed and routed designs that could be further iterated on for pipelining.
 Related: often the nextpnr tool would end up in an infinite loop trying to fix a few remaining overused/unrouted wires - but recent changes seem to have reduced that issue as well.

-Since the PipelineC tool generates VHDL, we needed to convert the final generated sources to [Verilog](https://github.com/JulianKemmerer/PipelineC-Graphics/blob/main/verilog/top-gsd_orangecrab.v) (to be used in Verilator simulation and to generate the bitstream).
+Since the PipelineC tool generates VHDL, we needed to convert the final generated sources to [a single] Verilog file (https://github.com/JulianKemmerer/PipelineC-Graphics/blob/main/verilog/top-gsd_orangecrab.v) (to be used in Verilator simulation and to generate the bitstream).
 This is done using the GHDL plugin for Yosys and the Yosys write_verilog command.
 Occasionally Yosys passes like opt and flatten  were needed during the import process in order to avoid spikes in RAM usage.

 None of these issues were blockers for long.
 We credit success to the fantastic open source community that provided lots of help in forums and discussions.